Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Conclusions

 b-CASTOR is robust against the choice of the resolution parameter $r$ when the gradual decay on this parameter is implemented.
 Our experiments have consistently found that this configuration on $r$ causes a large scale discovery of the $\mathcal{S}$ region early in the early stages of the search.
 The {\it exploration-exploitation trade-off} in our algorithm is determined by the interplay between the trials used for each ECI optimisation, the quantity of samples obtained through the Rank-based sampling strategy, and their prioritisation level.
 An increase in the number of ECI optimisation trials improves the accuracy of policy optimisation but strains the inference time efficiency of the surrogate model.
 Then, a higher degree of prioritisation leads to an increase in sample efficiency but diminishes exploration, consequently reducing the potential for discovery of the satisfactory region.
 However, the issue of low exploration can be mitigated by increasing the number of Rank-based samples.
 Nonetheless, adding more samples per iteration results in slower re-training of the surrogate model in each iteration.
 Therefore, utilising probabilistic surrogate models capable of scaling to larger datasets and with faster inference time efficiency, such as Bayesian Neural Networks (BNNs) \cite{Kronheim_2021}, represents a potential avenue for further development.

 We specifically compare our approach with MCMC-MH, as the latter is well-established in the community.
 Nevertheless, it is important to note that this comparison might not be entirely fair \cite{Hogg_2018}.
 MCMC-MH operates under assumptions that we are testing against, such as requiring a long enough Markov Chain so that the MH algorithm samples the full posterior probability density function across the entire parameter space.
-This comparison serves as a proof-of-concept that a \textit{search} algorithm could better suit our objectives of comprehensively characterising the $\mathcal{S}$ region in a sample-efficient manner.
-Exploring b-CASTOR performance against emerging approaches from the ML and AI community within HEP \cite{deSouza:2022uhk, romao2024combining, Goodsell_2023, Hammad_2023} could yield valuable insights into potential enhancements and application scenarios.
+This comparison serves as a proof-of-concept that a \textit{search} algorithm could better suit our goal of comprehensively characterising the $\mathcal{S}$ region considering importance of multiple objectives.

+It is also worth noting that parameter-scanning algorithms emerging from the ML community often pursue different objectives, e.g., identifying the boundaries of satisfactory regions \cite{Goodsell_2023}, accelerating the convergence of nested sampling \cite{Baruah:2025nby}, novelty search on the parameter space \cite{Romao:2024gjx} and various other aims \cite{deSouza:2022uhk, romao2024combining, Hammad_2023, Baruah:2024gwy, Binjonaid:2024jpm}.
+As a result, direct comparisons can be challenging.
+Exploring b-CASTOR performance against such modern approaches could yield valuable insights into potential enhancements and application scenarios.